Study programme - MSc Animal Sciences

 Interest in research

 Students with a strong interest in research can, in consultation with and after approval of their study adviser, choose for a research oriented track.
 Within this track, the focus will be on a future career in science.
-The student participates in the course Research Master Cluster for Animal Sciences (RMC: YAS-60312).
+The student participates in the course Research Master Cluster (YWU-60312).
 The student is advised to follow a research practice instead of an internship.

 The master's Animal Sciences is a very internationally oriented programme.
 There are many different nationalities within the student population as well as within the employee population.
-The master's programme of Animal Sciences offers two international study programmes, in which students and universities from different countries are involved.
+The master's programme of Animal Sciences offers one international study programme, in which students and universities from different countries are involved.

 European master's in Animal Breeding and Genetics